kazuyakuza/space-invaders-game/.kilocode/workflows/critical-workflow.md

   - documentation updates (check steps below)
   - mark the item inside the TODO file as DONE (check steps below)
   - etc.
-- IMPORTANT: After the high-level approach, redefines the plan in very tiny and very detailed steps, including clear files names/paths, structure, code snippets, and any other relevant details.
+- IMPORTANT: After the high-level approach, redefines the plan in very tiny and very detailed steps, including clear files names/paths, structure, code snippets, where/how run terminal cmds, and any other relevant details.
 - Review the plan for any necessary changes.
-- **File Storage**: the plan must be saved to a file in `.kilocode/_generated/plans/` with a unique name (e.g., `<datetime>-<plan-name>.md`) in almost all cases.
+- CRITICAL **File Storage**: the plan must be saved to a file in `.kilocode/_generated/plans/` with a unique name (e.g., `<datetime>-<plan-name>.md`) in almost all cases.
 So, the Coder Agent (or any other) can receive this file to work on.
 - The plan must be presented to the user for approval before proceeding with the next steps.
 - Although the Architect Agent is responsible for creating the plan, the Orchestrator Agent is responsible for ensuring that the plan is followed and that the appropriate agents are assigned to the appropriate tasks.
 - Always check the details of the original task before proceeding with the next steps.